nus-cs2113-AY2122S1/tp/docs/UserGuide.md

    above installed.
 2. Download the latest version of `TermiNUS.jar` from [here](https://github.com/AY2122S1-CS2113T-T10-2/tp/releases/).
-3. Copy the file to the folder you want to use for `Terminus`.
+3. Copy the file to the folder you want to use for `TermiNUS`.
-    1. This is because `Terminus` will store all its saved data in the folder it is currently in.
+    1. This is because `TermiNUS` will store all its saved data in the folder it is currently in.
 4. Open your command prompt and go into the folder containing the `TermiNUS.jar` file.
     1. You can do so by `win + R` and run `cmd`.
     2. Next, a console will appear, type in the following `cd C:/folder` where `folder` is the